d2l-ai/d8/api/image_classification.md

 ## Adding and Getting Datasets

-`autodatasets` provides a large set of build-in dataset, the following functions list, add and get these datasts.
+`d8` provides a large set of build-in dataset, the following functions list, add and get these datasts.

 ```eval_rst